37chandler/wedge-1/submission_connor.md

 **connor_wedge_project_part_two.ipynb**

-Queries GBQ to create data frame of all distinct card numbers.<br>
+1. Queries GBQ to create data frame of all distinct card numbers.
-Makes a new data frame from 1% sample of those distinct card numbers.<br>
+1. Makes a new data frame from 1% sample of those distinct card numbers.
-Uploads that new data frame back to GBQ.<br>
+1. Uploads that new data frame back to GBQ.
-Queries GBQ to get all transaction records for the cards in the sample table.<br>
+1. Queries GBQ to get all transaction records for the cards in the sample table.
-Directly loads query result into local data frame.<br>
+1. Directly loads query result into local data frame.
-Writes data frame to a local text file containing transaction results.<br>
+1. Writes data frame to a local text file containing transaction results.